dotnet/Docker.DotNet/README.md

 ## Installation

 You can add this library to your project using [NuGet][nuget].
 This is the only method this library is currently distributed unless you choose to build your own binaries using source code.

+ **Package Manager Console**
 Run the following command in the “Package Manager Console”:

     PM> Install-Package Docker.DotNet

+**Visual Studio**
-Or right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’.
+Right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’.
 ([see NuGet Gallery][nuget-gallery].)

+**.NET Core Command Line Interface**
+Run the following command from your favourite shell or terminal:

+    dotnet add package Docker.DotNet

 ## Usage